kkavita92/learning-django/README.md

-# Django/Go Cardless Project
+# Go Cardless Project

 For my first Django project, I will be experimenting with creating a simple app that can integrate with the Go Cardless API and allow users to set up a direct debit payment.

 ## How To Use
-Coming up
+Coming up...

 ## Process
 Coming up